ezsystems/ezplatform/INSTALL.md

 3. *Optional* Upgrade an eZ Publish Community Project installation

-       If you have a working eZ Publish Community Project installation, omit steps 2 and 3 above and instead:
+       If you have a working eZ Publish Community Project installation, omit step 2 above and instead:

        1. Start from / upgrade to [latest](http://share.ez.no/downloads/downloads) eZ Publish CP installation.